-Woe to everyone who binged Season 1 of Wednesday!
-Now that it’s over, what will you do while you wait for Season 2?
-Lie in your crypt and count ravens outside the window?
-Work dark magic to convince the Netflix execs to renew the show?
+Woe to everyone who binged season 1 of Wednesday!
+What will we do while we wait for season 2?
+Lie in our crypts and count ravens outside the window?
+Work dark magic to make season 2 come sooner?
 Those are good ideas, but you can avoid wasting away into a wraith by watching some similar TV.
-Like these 13 shows!
+Like these 15 shows!

 Some of these series are super spooky.
-Others focus on New England private school drama.
-Some are critically acclaimed, while others are just good, silly fun.
+Others are New England private school dramas, or fantastical murder mysteries.
+Some are critically acclaimed dramas, while others are just light, silly fun.
 But each of them should scratch your itch for more Wednesday vibes.

 The Chilling Adventures of Sabrina